cpe200-158-sec1/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
 How come?
-> Answer: No, they are not the same.
-Because the new keyword can use to create temporary objects and use for some purposes, that are not to create a new object(by constructors).
+> *Answer:* No, they are not equal to each other.
+Because the new keyword can also use to create temporary objects (increase _count variable too) and use for some purposes, that are not to create a new object(by constructors).
+The number of Fraction objects is not only belong to a number of new keywords.

 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?
-> Answer: No.
+> *Answer:* No.
 In the case#1 we use new Fraction(r3) to create a object that has same attributes as r3 and create r7 from this object.
 So _count will be increased by 1 from using new Fraction.
 In the case#2 we use r7 = r3 that just assign all of the r3's attributes to r7.
 So the _count variable won't be changed.